-A.independent contractor or a partner, because you can take advantage of much higher maximum contributions-$50K into a SEP-IRA, Solo 401K, or through a “self-match” into a profit-sharing plan/401K.
+I’ve seen variations of this question about 457(b)s several times recently, and unfortunately, there’s no good answer.
+With respect to retirement plans, it’s usually better to be a business owner — whether an independent contractor or a partner, because you can take advantage of much higher maximum contributions into a SEP-IRA, Solo 401K, or through a “self-match” into a profit-sharing plan/401K.
 A business owner may also have a cash balance plan and maybe even an HSA on top of that.
-An employee is lucky to be able to put $17K into a 401K.
-So oftentimes an employer will offer a 457 in addition to a 401K, or more typically, its governmental cousin the 403B.
-This allows an employee to sock away $34K instead of just $17K.
+An employee is lucky to be able to put $19K (2019) into a 401K.
+So oftentimes an employer will offer a 457b in addition to a 401K, or more typically, its governmental cousin the 403B.
+This allows an employee to sock away $38K instead of just $19K.

 Benefits of a 457(b) Plan

 457 plans are not subject to the Age 59 1/2 rule, meaning you can access the money without penalty as soon as you leave the employer.
 So they’re a great option for someone planning an early retirement.
 You just withdraw from the 457 first.

 Governmental vs Non-Governmental 457(b)s

-Tax Savings Vs Risk Of Loss
+457(b) Tax Savings Vs Risk Of Loss